A special education teacher gave boy with autism a 'most annoying' award

-A school district in northwestern Indiana has issued an apology after a special needs teacher awarded an 11-year-old autistic student a trophy naming him the "most annoying male" of the school year.
+A school district in northwestern Indiana has issued an apology after a special needs teacher awarded an 11-year-old student with autism a trophy naming him the "most annoying male" of the school year.

 The Bailly Preparatory Academy teacher gave the boy the trophy May 23 during a fifth-grade awards luncheon attended by students, parents and the school principal, the (Northwest Indiana) Times reported.
 The school is in Gary, about 30 miles southeast of Chicago.